s1as3r/skripts/Aniname/Readme.md

-# Aniname
+# AniName

-Get names of anime episodes and also check if an episode if filler or not.
+Get names of anime episodes and also check if an episode is filler or not.

-I know there are a lot of things that could be done in a better way (argument parsing etc) but i'm just too lazy.
+I know there are a lot of things that could be done in a better way (argument parsing etc) but this works just fine and I'm too lazy.

 ## Usage